ratanahaerlavynah/dreamy/_poems/68-the-girl-who-felt-it-all-before-before.md

 ---

 <pre>
-There was once a hush before memory, before shape ~ and she was already there, feeling what hadn’t yet begun.
+There was once a hush before memory, before shape. and she was already there, feeling what hadn’t yet begun.

 She lived through things that had not happened,